elliotdickison/js-app-starter/README.md

 # JavaScript Web App Starter Kit

-This is a boilerplate for universal react/redux JavaScript web applications.
+This is a boilerplate for fully-functional universal react/redux JavaScript web applications.
 It's designed to be a lightweight starter kit for small or medium sized apps ([Relay](https://facebook.github.io/relay/) is probably a better choice for large, data intensive apps).
 The primary goals for this are: universal rendering (with async data fetching), immutable state, stateless views, and a fast development cycle – all with as few tools as possible.
 These features should ideally allow rapid bootstrapping of an elegant, powerful, and easy-to-reason-about (i.e. super hip) JavaScript web application.
 This is written in JavaScript because I don't know ClojureScript yet.

 # Features